oncody/civ-board-game-2010/README.md

 ### Invest a coin (if playing with this optional rule)
 Requirements:
-* Can only invest coin tokens
+1. Can only invest coin tokens
-* Can not invest coins printed on the map, printed on tech cards, or printed on buildings
+1. Can not invest coins printed on the map, printed on tech cards, or printed on buildings

-1. Lower your economy coin dial by 1.
-This coin no longer counts towards your 15 coin victory condition
-1. Place an investment marker on an investment card.
+To invest a coin, lower your economy coin dial by 1.
+This coin no longer counts towards your 15 coin victory condition 1.
+Place an investment marker on an investment card.
 Investments cannot be removed by other players

 ## Trade Phase
 Everyone does the following actions at the same time in any order